 Unquestionably the most noble of Hungarian dessert wines.
-Each creamy, viscous gulp should be shown the respect deserved of a phenomenon which happens 4 times in a decade at best.
-Wine made from grapes affected by botrytis (noble rot) provides a unique and magical experience.
-Feel free to lay it down in the cellar for years until the right occasion comes along.
+Each creamy, viscous drop is the result of a singular phenomenon taking place 4 times at most in a decade.
+Aszu is made from grapes affected by botrytis (noble rot), allowing the wine masters of Tokaj to create a unique delicacy and a magical experience.
+An indulgent wine for truly special occasions.

-Very few places make wine from this one grape, but in Hungary we love her on her own.
-Dark ruby coloured, with lively tannins, it’s bouquet sparkles with red berries – raspberry, cherry, plum and strawberry – with a spicy pepper flavour and a long aftertaste.
-Maturing in oak casks adds exceptional flavour.
-Microoxidation releases more scents and flavours, namely vanilla, coconut, and a pleasing smoked aroma.
+An aromatic, deep ruby coloured wine with lively tannins, it’s bouquet sparkles with red berries – raspberry, cherry, plum and strawberry – with a pepper fla- vour and a long aftertaste.
+It is matured in oak casks for exceptional flavour.
+Careful micro-oxygenation of the wine releases additional scents and flavours, namely vanilla, coconut, as well as a pleasing smoke aroma.

 Who would have thought that a wild night between Sauvignon Blanc and Cabernet Franc would result in this lovely grape.
 This robust type needs patience before harvesting, so if you taste green peppers then that is a sign of immature tannins.
 Paprika spice, plum and blackberry are a sign that it has been left long enough.
 When matured, secondary notes of eucalyptus, mint, cedar and tobacco come through.
 This wine retains it’s quality for several years in the cellar, and will happily show it’s appreciation.